Buscot Park: Interior

 Buscot's design suggests this was the case there.
 The masculine dining room, library, study and possibly a billiard room were placed en suite on one side of the hall, and the feminine drawing room, music room and morning room on the other.
 The saloon, the grandest room in the house, containing the best furnishings, was regarded as neutral territory and would have been used only for large receptions, or entertaining the most important guests.

 The original use of the rooms is further confirmed by the design of the second floor, where the windows are of equal size to those below, which indicates that the principal bedrooms were always placed there.
 The principal staircase is comparatively small and not as grand and commanding as is often the case in a neoclassical house, where the owners retired upstairs.
 The great Baroque houses, built just 50 years earlier, often did not have a principal internal staircase at all, as the owners never left the piano nobile.

 It is for their contents, rather than their architecture, that the rooms are notable.

 The six principal rooms on the piano nobile contain the cream of an art collection collected by the three Barons Faringdon, from the 1880s to the present day.
-The Dutch Room (2 on the plan) contains, amongst works by Van Dyck, Jordaens and Honthorst, Rembrandt's portrait of Peter Six.
+The Dutch Room (2 on the plan) contains, amongst works by Anthony van Dyck, Jacob Jordaens and Gerard van Honthorst, Rembrandt's Portrait of Pieter Six.

 The principal room of the house, the saloon, displays Burne-Jones' The Legend of Briar Rose.
-Painted over nineteen years from 1871, the series of paintings was acquired by the first Lord Faringdon in 1890.
+Painted over nineteen years from 1871, the series of paintings was acquired by the 1st Lord Faringdon in 1890.
 The room was then decorated to accommodate them.
 Burne-Jones, visiting Buscot, disliked the sequence, and painted a further four scenes to fill the voids between the original canvases.

-Elsewhere in the house are works by Botticelli, Caracci, Cipriani, Gainsborough, Kauffman, Lawrence, Leighton, Lely, Graham Sutherland and others.
+Elsewhere in the house are works by Sandro Botticelli, Agostino Carracci, Giovanni Battista Cipriani, Thomas Gainsborough, Angelica Kauffman, Thomas Lawrence, Frederic Leighton, Peter Lely, Graham Sutherland and others.